seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 ## Conclusion ##

-The solution demonstrates a scalable and low-maintenance approach, powered by many PaaS (platform as a service) components in Azure.
+The solution demonstrates a scalable and low-maintenance approach, powered by many PaaS (Platform as a Service) components in Azure.
 By building a solution in this manner, we allow the customer to scale to any needs with the use of a dial.
 In addition, we allow for the customer to expand and scale their organization out into the world, while maintaining security and control.

 Power BI itself is an incredibly powerful tool that allows customers to explore their data and find new and valuable insights.
 With Power BI Embedded integrated into the solution itself, these valuable tools are available for any users and customers.
 In addition, they can continue to evolve their reports and find new, relevant ways to visualize their data and business—and then simply upload and share the reports with ease in the solution.

 Azure Functions power the solution with background processing, built with shared code between the Azure Functions and web app.
-In the future we are looking to expand the use of Azure Functions by plugging in more components and enriching the data and automation further.
+In the future, we are looking to expand the use of Azure Functions by plugging in more components and enriching the data and automation further.

-Since the solution integrated with Azure Active Directory (and their Office 365), we’re able to enrich the solution with the data living in Office 365.
+Since the solution integrated with Azure Active Directory (and Kompis Sverige's Office 365), we’re able to enrich the solution with the data living in Office 365.
 It makes the solution an integral part of their Office 365 experience, and we’re looking to bring even more functionality into the solution using Microsoft Graph.